cult-of-coders/meteor-tuts/source/chapters/1/collections.md

 export default Donuts;
 ```

-Ok now what.
-Well, now let's play with it.
-Go to your terminal and type:
+What effect does this have ?
+Let's run it an see:
 ```
 meteor run
 ```
+You're getting errors, right ?
+No problem !
+Let's solve them !!

-Then open another terminal, go to same folder and run:
+Open another terminal, go to the same folder, and run this command:
 ```
 meteor shell
 ```